Ben's Engineering Blog

 A page that does not use the browser's built-in navigation to do page transitions.
 It does not mean that there is only one page, only that the browser internally thinks it is on the same page.

-This architecture makes it simple to build a PWA.
+A SPA can be server rendered initially and this architecture makes it simple to build a PWA.

 Multi page application (MPA)